 (2) If located in special flood hazard areas (Zone A/AE) other than coastal high hazard areas, are larger than one story, 600 square feet, and have flood openings in accordance with Section R322.2 of the Florida Building Code, Residential.

 (3) If located in coastal high hazard areas (Zone V/VE), are not located below elevated buildings, are larger than 100 square feet in size, and have walls designed to break away in accordance with Section R322.3 of the Florida Building Code, Residential.
+[DELETE (3) IF COMMUNITY HAS ONLY ZONE A/AE]

 (4) Are anchored to resist flotation, collapse or lateral movement resulting from flood loads.